-Well practically speaking as we use and reuse these batteries the material on these plates shed and fall to the bottom of the battery.
+Well practically speaking as we use and reuse these batteries the material on these plates sheds and falls to the bottom of the battery.
 This reduces the life of the battery.
 In the tubular battery on the other hand the tube helps to keep the material intact thus prolonging its life.

-Another major difference is that flat plate batteries have thinner plates and tubular batteries have thicker plates which are one of the major reasons why tubular batteries have larger number of discharging cycles.
+Another major difference is that flat plate batteries have thinner plates and tubular batteries have thicker plates which are one of the major reasons why tubular batteries have a larger number of discharge cycles.

-Apologies for the detailed explanation but now we are well equipped to understand why a tubular battery is long lasting and how tubular battery is different from a flat plate battery.
+Apologies for the detailed explanation but now we are well equipped to understand why a tubular battery is long-lasting and how a tubular battery is different from a flat plate battery.

-Another thing to know here is that batteries in general can be either a Sealed battery (Maintenance free) or a Flooded battery.
+Another thing to know here is that batteries, in general, can be either a Sealed battery (Maintenance-free) or a Flooded battery.
 We can have either of these in any type of battery.
-So basically as the name suggests in a sealed battery there is no need of water topping as in the electrolyte material of the battery need not be replenished in its entire life cycle.
-This makes it hassle free unlike its counterpart a flooded battery.
+So basically as the name suggests in a sealed battery there is no need for water topping as the electrolyte material of the battery need not be replenished in its entire life cycle.
+This makes it hassle-free unlike its counterpart a flooded battery.
 A flooded battery like you must have guessed needs frequent water topping and is cumbersome to maintain!

 That’s it.
-That was all the difference between lead acid and tubular battery.
+That was all the difference between lead-acid and tubular batteries.
 Welcome to the world of battery professionals!

 Got Queries?
 Ask with #SolarClap